plotly/dash-labs/docs/DOCUMENTATION.md

 ![](https://i.imgur.com/pcmRf1k.png)

+## Creating custom templates
+Custom templates can be created by subclassing the `dx.template.base.BaseTemplate` class.
+Or, for a custom Bootstrap Components template, subclass `dash.teamplates.dbc.BaseDbcTemplate`.
+Similarly, to create a custom DDK template, subclass `dx.templates.ddk.BaseDdkTemplate`.

+Overriding a template may involve:
+ 1. Customizing the components that are constructed by "tp.dropdown", "tp.graph", etc.
+ 2. Specifying the representation of component labels.
+ 3. How component and label are group together into a container.
+ 4. How the input and output containers created in (3) are combined into a single layout container
+ 5. Providing custom inline CSS which gets inserted into `index.html`.
+ 6. Providing custom roles (in addition to "input" and "output").

-# Chapter 4: More Examples
+# Chapter 4: More examples
+Here are a few more examples of apps that make use of the templates and component dependency builders.

-## Input components with multiple values
+## Input components with multiple valuesk
-Some components have multiple properties that could be considered the "value" of the component for the purpose of decorated function.
+Some components have multiple properties that could be considered the "value" of the component for the purpose of decorated  callback function.
 One common example is the `DatePickerRange` component.
 For this component, the start date is stored in the `start_date` prop and the end date in the `end_date` prop.
 To make it possible to pass both of these values to the function, the `component_properties` argument to `dx.Input` may be a tuple (or dict) of multiple properties.

 In this example, the default value of the `component_properties` argument to `tp.date_picker_range` is the tuple `("start_date", "end_date")`, which results in a tuple of the corresponding component property values being passed to the decorated callback function.